antrea-io/antrea/docs/antrea-network-policy.md

 Tiers have the following characteristics:

-- Policies can associate themselves with an existing Tier by setting the `tier` field in a Antrea NetworkPolicy CRD spec to the Tier's name.
+- Policies can associate themselves with an existing Tier by setting the `tier` field in an Antrea NetworkPolicy CRD spec to the Tier's name.
 - A Tier must exist before an Antrea-native policy can reference it.
 - Policies associated with higher ordered (low `priority` value) Tiers are enforced first.